-Contract Law 30 mark Q (AQA - A level)Watch
+Contract Law 30 mark Q (AQA - A level)Watch this thread

 That really depends on the type of question it is but if it is a problem question ( a scenario) then I use the structure called IRAC: